The best new sandals for an adventure-filled summer

 Birkenstock EVA Arizona

 We couldn’t talk practical sandals and leave out Birkenstock.
 The EVA Arizona preserves the classic shape but solves a few of the problems with the world’s best-known, purposefully ugly sandal.
-Made from super (super) lightweight ethylene vinyl acetate (EVA), these monochromatic sandals can be hosed down, washed off, and have zero break-in time.
+Made from super (super) lightweight ethylene vinyl acetate (EVA), these monochromatic sandals can be hosed down or washed off, and they take zero time to break in.
 They’re comfy right out of the box.

 Oka-B Grace Slide Sandal